Styling Components in Doenet

 (A <styleDefinition> produces no visible output of its own, so it can sit directly in your document — it does not need to go inside a <setup> block.)

 None of these components set styleNumber, so they all use style 1 — which is now green.
-Notice that the three components draw their color from three different settings: a point uses markerColor, a line uses lineColor, and a filled region uses fillColor.
+The three components draw their color from three different settings: a point uses markerColor, a line uses lineColor, and a filled region uses fillColor.
 A style definition can set any of those, along with non-color settings such as lineWidth, lineStyle, markerStyle, markerSize, and fillOpacity.
+It only changes the settings you list; everything else about that style number keeps its previous value.

+Definitions set defaults; component attributes win.
 You can also use a <styleDefinition> to set defaults for the non-color settings — for example, to make every style-2 line thick.
 But if a particular component also sets that setting as an attribute, the component’s attribute takes precedence.
+(Color is the exception: it comes only from the definition and cannot be overridden on the component.)

-Both segments are red — the color comes from the definition and cannot be overridden on the component.
+Both segments are red — the color comes from the definition.
 The first segment is thick (width 5, from the definition); the second overrides the width to 1 with its own attribute.

-Scoping styles to a section
+Scope a style to a section

 A <styleDefinition> doesn’t have to apply to the whole document.
 Place it inside a <section> and it applies only within that section; everything outside is unaffected, and nested sections can override their parent’s definitions.